PinkBanshi/CTF_Writeups_2025/HackTheBox/README.md

 # Hack the Box Labs

-Instead of writing full writeups for each machine, but general methodology, tools, references, and lessons learned.
+Most beginning machines will not have a write up as they are very straightforward and don't require much imagination.
+Instead I will update general methodology, tools, references, and lessons learned.

+As the machines get more difficult, the writeups will be found in this folder by name of HTB machine.

 ## Machine's Pwned